Parsa-Sedigh/ardan-go-service-with-kubernetes/pamphlets/day-3.md

 We don't want our liveness and readiness handlers to be on the same port as the application traffic.
 Because I don't need that to go through the middlewares of the app like metrics or ... .
 I want this on the debug side.

+**UPDATE: Bill changed his mind and moved the readiness and liveness handlers to the same port that our api(app) is running.**

 We put the readiness and liveness handlers in the `checkgrp` package inside

 **Readiness:** I'm ready to receive traffic.
 I'm alive, but I'm more than just alive.
 Like if you send me a req, I should be able to process it with no problem.